 Changes in tax regimes have the potential to affect our business and results of operations.
-For example, as a result of the termination of the double tax treaty between Russia and the Netherlands that became effective on December 31, 2021, the withholding tax rate applicable to profit distributions from Russia to the Netherlands increased from 5% to 15%, which contributed to restrictions on the distributable profits at VEON Ltd. For a further discussion of the risks relating to VEON Ltd.'s ability to withdraw funds and dividends from our subsidiaries and operating companies, see Item 3.D-Risk Factors-Operational Risks-As a holding company, VEON Ltd. depends on the performance of its subsidiaries and their ability to pay dividends or make other transfers to VEON Ltd.
+For example, as a result of the termination of the double tax treaty between Russia and the Netherlands that became effective on December 31, 2021, the withholding tax rate applicable to profit distributions from Russia to the Netherlands increased from 5% to 15%, which contributed to restrictions on the distributable profits at VEON Ltd. For a further discussion of the risks relating to VEON Ltd.'s ability to withdraw funds and dividends from our subsidiaries and operating companies, see -Operational Risks-As a holding company, VEON Ltd. depends on the performance of its subsidiaries and their ability to pay dividends or make other transfers to VEON Ltd. as well as Note 6 to the Company Financial Statements as attached to this Annual report.